agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ## Introduction
 The previous chapters have shown how to compute optimal actions for agents in MDPs and POMDPs.
-In many practical applications, this is all we want to compute.
-For example, if we are controlling a robot, we would want the robot to act optimally given the utility function we have designed for it.
-If we want to come up with an optimal gambling strategy, we might use a POMDP agent model like that used for the Bandit problems in the [previous chapter](/chapters/3c-pomdp).
+In many practical applications, this is the goal.
+For example, when controlling a robot, the goal is for the robot to act optimally given its utility function.
+When playing the stock market or poker, the goal is make money and one might use an approach based on the POMDP agent model from the [previous chapter](/chapters/3c-pomdp).

 In other settings, however, the goal is to *learn* or *reason about* an agent based on their behavior.
 For example, in social science or psychology researchers often seek to learn about people's preferences (denoted $$U$$) and beliefs (denoted $$b$$).
 The relevant *data* (denoted $$\{a_i\}$$) are usually observations of human actions.
 In this situation, models of optimal action can be used as *generative models* of human actions.
 The generative model predicts the behavior *given* preferences and beliefs.
 That is: